Mobile usability testing: Fat finger syndrome and touchscreen UIs

 - Thumbs remain the most popular input method – 49% of users manage their device single-handedly, with 67% of these using their right hand.
 Of the 33% that cradle their device in one hand and interact with the other, 72% use their thumb

-Mobile usability testing is an essential part of website and app development, so always validate your designs before releasing them into the wild.
+Mobile usability testing and avoidance of fat finger syndrome is an essential part of website and app development, so always validate your designs before releasing them into the wild.